 —Lindiwe Lewis, Founder of The Allergy Table

 About the Author: Lindiwe Lewis is a food allergy advocate and a storyteller with a passion for community, fitness, writing, performing, pancakes, and friends.
-She founded The Allergy Table , to bring together others from the community so we all feel less alone.
-The Allergy Table offers reviews of restaurants, brands, cities, recipes, plus personal stories from reactors with food allergies.
-On her Instagram she shares relatable content, finding positivity in allergic conditions.
-She explores who we are behind the allergy in her new podcast ‘Behind the Allergy’ that will launch June 2024, bridging the gap between medical and lifestyle.
+She founded The Allergy Table (now Behind the Allergy,) to bring together others from the community so we all feel less alone.
+Offering reviews of restaurants, brands, cities, recipes, and personal stories from reactors with allergic conditions.
+On her platforms she shares relatable content, finding positivity in allergic conditions.
+She explores who we are behind the allergy in her new podcast 'Behind the Allergy' Give it a listen.